 If you are on a standard ext4 or XFS system, go to the file-based swap section.
 If you are running ZFS (Proxmox, TrueNAS, or a manual ZFS install on Ubuntu), go to the ZFS section.
 The swappiness and monitoring sections apply to both.
 If you are also running WSL2 on Windows alongside a Linux server, see the complete WSL2 installation guide — WSL2 manages its own memory limits separately from the host and has different swap behaviour.

-When RAM fills up, the kernel moves pages that haven’t been accessed recently from RAM to swap space on disk.
-If those pages are needed again, they swap back into RAM.
-Swap is slower than RAM — an NVMe drive does roughly 3,000 MB/s sequential reads versus ~50,000 MB/s for DDR4.
-The goal is not to use swap as extra RAM permanently.
-It is to give the system somewhere to put cold pages so it doesn’t kill your processes when something spikes memory usage.
+When RAM fills up, the kernel moves pages that have not been accessed recently from RAM to swap space on disk.
+The performance ceiling is always disk speed — an NVMe drive doing ~3,000 MB/s sequential reads versus ~50,000 MB/s for DDR4 means swap is roughly 16× slower than RAM at best.
+The goal is not to use swap as permanent overflow RAM; it is to prevent the OOM killer from terminating processes during memory spikes.

 Two things determine whether swap actually helps or makes things worse: how much swap you configure, and the swappiness value that controls how aggressively the kernel uses it.
 Both are covered below.

-The one exception: if you use hibernation (suspend-to-disk), swap must be at least as large as your RAM.
+One exception: if you use hibernation (suspend-to-disk), swap must be at least as large as your installed RAM — the kernel writes the entire RAM contents to swap before powering off.

 swapon --show